pataprogramming/tones/curriculum/01-piano-chords.md

 can complete the song by adding the notes for "Up above the world so high", repeating it, and then repeating the first part agin..

-Reading the score, she figured out that she needed code to play the notes `:g3 :g3 :f3 :f3 :e3 :e3 :d3`, and then she could combine functions that she had already learned to play the melody.
-After a bit of experimentation and testing, she wrote the `up-above` function`:
+Using the score, you can determine that the notes of this phrase are `:g3 :g3 :f3 :f3 :e3 :e3 :d3`.
+Now, combine the functions that have been used previously to construct the melody and play it.
+Here's a version of an `up-above` function:

 ```clojure
 ;; function definition